kletobias/kletobias.github.io/_projects/Chapter_5-13.md

 ###### systemctl disable servicename.service

-One can see, that the `firewalld` service is still active, after it was disabled.
-It is still loaded, however it is mentioned, that it is disabled!
+One can see, that the `firewalld` service is still active, after it has been disabled.
+It is still loaded, however it is mentioned in the output, that it is disabled!

 ```bash
 root * systemctl disable firewalld.service